Wednesday, March 6, 2013

 Simeon was going through the motions when the angel appeared to him to announce the gift of a son to be called John.

-The people in the temple were going through the motions when they listened to Jesus read the famous passage from Isaiah.
+The people in the synagogue were going through the motions when they listened to Jesus read the famous passage from Isaiah.
 The high priest was going through the motions when he prophesied that it is better for one man to die for the nation.

 It is important to reflect on our routines and rituals.
 Are they Godly?, Are they a reflection of the faith handed down to us by the Apostles?
 When we read the scriptures, are we fulfilling the strong instructions given there?